 7. The sales process

-Playbook Advisory will draw up an individual marketing plan for your company and implement the steps gradually.
+Playbook Advisory will draw up an individual marketing plan for your business and implement the steps gradually.
 The buyers located with the help of that system will then be screened, we will determine and assess the buyers financial situation, risk profile, experience and proximity to the business.
 The next step will be to organize a buyer-seller meeting either onsite or at our Bradley Center office in Chicago.
 We recommend you only answer operational questions, whereas your business broker will answer questions related to company financials and the listing price, which may already be subject to negotiation.